dask/dask/docs/source/quickstart.rst

    $ dask-worker 127.0.0.1:8786
    $ dask-worker 127.0.0.1:8786
    $ dask-worker 127.0.0.1:8786

+.. note:: At least one ``dask-worker`` must be running after launching a
+          scheduler.

 Launch an Executor and point it to the IP/port of the scheduler.